Opinion | Cities aren’t facing up to their ‘long covid’ crisis: Downtown is in deep trouble

 The economy of the central business district is also designed to operate at high capacity.
 A typical restaurant in Manhattan’s Midtown of course served tourists, as well as suburbanites coming into the city for a special occasion.
 But much of their business came from people in the surrounding offices: power breakfasts, working lunches, happy hours, retirement dinners.
 If too many of those people stay home, those restaurants’ balance sheets tip from black to red.

 Lower rents can ease the pinch, and in many areas they’ve already become more flexible.
-But Joseph Gyourko, a real estate professor at Wharton, notes that only helps so much.
+But Joseph Gyourko, a real estate professor at the University of Pennsylvania’s Wharton School, notes that only helps so much.
 If a significant number of the workers are gone on any given day, “You just don’t need as many Starbucks, or haircut places,” he told me, and “those folks are going to disappear.
 Some of these buildings, non-office buildings, will become empty.
 We won’t need as many.”

 Empty buildings attract crime and other nuisances, and they don’t create demand for the amenities that tenants look for when choosing an office.
 So each storefront or building that goes vacant will leach blight into the surrounding neighborhood.